Table of Contents |

 The inevitable history-filled appearance between the two great national teams would come on July 30 in Lausanne in a broadly celebrated encounter where they would deal in legendary materials as if devised on something much larger.

-Uruguay entered to play in the 1954 World Cup Semifinal undefeated all-time in every major international tournament they entered,
+Uruguay entered to play in the 1954 World Cup Semifinal undefeated all-time in every major international tournament they entered, and undefeated in all friendlies and competitive matches against all non-South American national sides as the following chart indicates. |

 Date